tdv/mif/README.md

 # Version
 1.1.0

-**NOTE:** The master branch is actively developed, use latest release for production use
+**NOTE:** The master branch is actively developed, use latest release for production use.

 # Features:
 - libevent wrapper classes for the easy creation of simple web services